deeprajarya/E2E_Fraud_Transaction_Detection_internship_project/Readme.md

 ## Contributing

-If you'd like to contribute to the project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to contribute to the project, please follow the guidelines.
 Contributions are welcome!
 Reach me out at https://www.linkedin.com/in/deepraj-arya-3060631b7/